RosettaDrone/rosettadrone/README.md

     c.
 Change **UDP Port** to 5600.

 6. Takeoff is recommended using the RC transmitter.
 To arm or takeoff from the GCS, click the **SAFETY ENABLED** button.
 It will turn green and say **READY TO FLY**.
 Then use the QGroundControl **Takeoff** or **Start Mission** function.
+Takeoff and missions should also work fine using QGC.

-7. After flight, ensure the safety is enabled before approaching props.
+7. After flight, ensure Safe Mode is enabled before approaching propellers.

 8. Support is added for Pan and Tilt of camera gimbal by using RC channel 8 and 9.

-###Add this to you're Dronekit python script:
+### Add this to you're Dronekit python script:

 def set_servo(servo,val):
     msg = vehicle.message_factory.command_long_encode(